Prozac For Kids: Uses, Safety, Side Effects And Precautions

 Image: Shutterstock

 You should give Prozac to your child only when prescribed by a doctor.
 The medication is available as a tablet or capsule to be taken by mouth.
-The dosage is as follows, depending on the condition (1).
+The recommended dosage of Prozac for children varies by condition, as per the manufacturer’s guidelines, and is as follows for MDD and OCD (1):

 • MDD: Initially 10mg to 20mg per day